 New technology (microchip technology in textile materials) was developed to produce a seamless knitted sock with 2.0 mm diameter channels in the sole on a modern computerized flatbed knitting machine from Shima Seiki, Model SWG 091 N3, and 15NPI.
 The ETS yarns were inserted into the channels manually, and this allowed the thermistors to be positioned accurately in the sole of the sock.
 It was necessary to develop the technique of producing socks with channels as currently ETS yarns can be produced in small quantities.

 The resistance of the thermistors was determined with a potential divider circuit by using a USB 6008 DAQ unit from National Instruments connected to a PC.
-The values of the resistors used in the potential divider circuit were determined with an Agilent 34410A 6 ½ Digital Multi meter to a precision of 1 Ω. Software was developed in Lab VIEW to read the resistance of the five ETS yarn.
+The values of the resistors used in the potential divider circuit were determined with an Agilent 34410A 6 ½ Digital Multimeter to a precision of 1 Ω. The software was developed in Lab VIEW to read the resistance of the five ETS yarn.
 The corresponding temperatures are determined from the resistance-temperature conversion equations provided by the thermistor manufacturer.
 The results were saved onto a spreadsheet.

 Potential Applications of Electronically Functional Yarns:

-In medicine, temperature is an established biomarker of infection in wounds.
-Temperature could also be used to manage the occurrence of foot ulcers in diabetic high-risk patients.
-Devices that are traditionally used to measure the body temperature are, namely, mercury thermometer, digital thermometer, chemical thermometer, and infrared thermometer, which give measurements more of a static nature and not always geared for continuous ambulatory temperature measurement.
+In medicine, the temperature is an established biomarker of infection in wounds.
+The temperature could also be used to manage the occurrence of foot ulcers in diabetic high-risk patients.
+Devices that are traditionally used to measure the body temperature are, namely, mercury thermometer, digital thermometer, chemical thermometer, and infrared thermometer, which give measurements more of static nature and not always geared for continuous ambulatory temperature measurement.

 Wound care has become one of the leading health challenges in the 21st century, and the cost is expected to escalate to an annual $20 billion in the coming years.
 Chronic wounds require frequent dressing changes, an activity that creates a burden in terms of health-care costs, nursing care, patient outcomes, and hospitalization time.